halostatue/stars/README.md

 *   [stripe-archive/einhorn](https://github.com/stripe-archive/einhorn) - Einhorn: the language-independent shared socket manager
 *   [ahoward/sekrets](https://github.com/ahoward/sekrets) -     sekrets is a command line tool and library used to securely manage encrypted files and settings in your rails' applications and git repositories.
 *   [moserrya/knod](https://github.com/moserrya/knod) - A Tiny HTTP server for your current directory
-*   [xinminlabs/synvert-ruby](https://github.com/xinminlabs/synvert-ruby) - write snippet code to change your project code
+*   [xinminlabs/synvert-ruby](https://github.com/xinminlabs/synvert-ruby) - write snippet code to rewrite your project code
 *   [ankane/pretender](https://github.com/ankane/pretender) - Log in as another user in Rails
 *   [collectiveidea/audited](https://github.com/collectiveidea/audited) - Audited (formerly acts_as_audited) is an ORM extension that logs all changes to your Rails models.
 *   [jgaskins/perpetuity](https://github.com/jgaskins/perpetuity) - Persistence gem for Ruby objects using the Data Mapper pattern